 Vegan Spinach Pesto with Pistachios 🌱A vibrant fusion of fresh spinach, basil & pistachios brightened with a splash of lemon & minced garlic.
 If you like pesto, you're going to LOVE this healthy, delicious and easy recipe!

-This thick and delicious vegan spinach pesto is fantastic spread on slices of fresh baked bread.
+This thick and delicious vegan spinach pesto sauce is fantastic spread on slices of fresh baked bread.
 It's perfect to serve on a grazing board accompanied with a variety of vegan cheeses, olives, crackers and our fabulous vegan tzatziki sauce and heavenly homemade hummus.

 Over the years, I have sampled many versions of pesto sauces - restaurant, store-bought, and homemade.
 I've had traditional pesto made with basil, pine nuts, grated parmesan and olive oil. l've sampled pesto with cilantro, sun-dried tomatoes, arugula, kale, even avocado.
 Some of them had pepitas, walnuts, almonds, sunflower seeds, or cashews added.
 Some had no oil.
 Others were swimming in oil.
 I discovered that my favorite recipes had less oil and no pine nuts.
 Call me weird, but I find pine nuts to be a bit fishy-tasting, a flavor (frankly) I don't want to taste in anything I eat.